 Trailer fees are typically between 0.5% to 1.0%, and this could be more than half of the fund-level fee.
 In other words, it’s possible that of the 1.80% fund management fee that you are paying for your unit trusts today, over 0.90% of the fee is actually going to the financial adviser who sold you the unit trust on a recurring basis.

 Most retail investors do not know of this trailer fee, as it’s already included as part of the fund management fee and taken out of the NAV.
-However, it’s important for investors to realise that this creates a natural conflict of interest situation, since the fund distributors are earning an ongoing fee from each of the funds that they are selling to you.
+However, it’s important for investors to realise that this creates a natural conflict of interest situation since the fund distributors are earning an ongoing fee from each of the funds that they are selling to you.

 Endowus does not accept trailer fees.
 This makes their financial advice completely independent as they are not receiving any fee from the funds they recommend.
 As mentioned earlier, investors pay an Access Fee to Endowus directly (0.6% or lower) and a fund-level fee (0.50% to 0.56%) to the fund managers.
 Any trailer fee that is received is automatically given back as a rebate to the client.

 What Does Endowus Offer For Investors In Singapore?

-Firstly, Endowus provides sophisticated advice in investing, which is much needed in Singapore.
+Firstly, Endowus provides sophisticated advice on investing, which is much needed in Singapore.
 They build holistic and globally diversified portfolios personalised to your risk profile, and deliver it in a seamless digital experience, thus satisfying the need of the modern investor through a great customer experience.

-Secondly, Endowus provides access to some of the leading investment funds around the world managed by top fund managers, which are not readily available to retail investors.
+Secondly, the company provides access to some of the leading investment funds around the world managed by top fund managers, which are not readily available to retail investors.
 These funds are able to charge low management fees of between 0.50 to 0.56% because they do not pay trailer fees to their distributors and Endowus can access the institutional share classes.

 Thirdly, Endowus helps investors find the right global funds that they should be investing in.
 Endowus also helps investors actively monitor and manage their asset allocation, rebalancing their portfolios when needed.
 This ensures that the client’s portfolio continues to remain in-line with their objectives and risk tolerance over a long investment period.